moesoha/fontspider-scaffold/README.md

 		url('../fonts/SourceHanSerifCN-Medium.svg') format('svg');
 }
 ```

+Remove one `src` property if you don't want generate that type of the font.

 FontSpider will analyze which characters to be included in the final font by CSS selectors in HTML.
 You only need to make sure the TTF file exists and other three will be generated.
 OTF file should be converted to TTF first.